joebochill/swingessentialsapp/README.md

 ### Order Credits
-New users automatically receive a free credit to use to evaluate the Swing Essentials™ service.
+New users automatically receive a free credit to use to evaluate the Swing Essentials® service.
 Additional credits can be purchased on the Order screen.
 Purchases are accomplished via in-app payments through Apple/Google.

 <img width="200" alt="Purchase" src="assets/order.png">